Logon-System/AYT-Format/converters/YmToAyt-cpp/README.md

 ### Example 2: Genetic Algorithm Optimization

-By default, a fast optimization method is applied (glutony), but if you're seeking for smaller files, you can use a better, but sower method.
+By default, a fast optimization method is applied (greedy), but if you're seeking for smaller files, you can use a better, but sower method.
 The recommended method is using Genetic Algorithm.
 Enable the GA methof  with `-o ga option`, or simply `-O2` .

 ```
 ./ym2ayt -O2 my_track.ym